Travis G. Harris is the Founder/President of North Carolina Warriors. He is a Retired 2nd Class Petty Officer.

 So when I came to believe in Christ it happened over a long period of time.
 For years I read the Bible intermittently and I was searching.
 It was God drawing me closer to Him.
 Then one day His Holy Spirit changed my heart so that I could truly see my sinfulness and need for Him.
 I was able to turn from my sin and trust in Christ.

+One final question, you are a member of the NC Warriors Hockey Team.
+Have you tried to minister to the guys on the team?
+DO you ask for a word of prayer together before a game or practice to ask the Lord to keep the guys safe and strong on the ice?
 Not only am I a member, but I also serve as the team Chaplain.
 What that means I’m still trying to figure out.
 I know that it has at least given me opportunities to minister to guys off the ice.
 I’ve had countless conversations with guys about faith and their struggles in life.
 Some ask me about Jesus while others simply want to talk about their emotional and psychological wounds from war.
 My approach has simply been to be present and available.
 We have two other pastors on the team, so I try to talk with them as well to see how we can care for the team.
 At the beginning of COVID we each took several names of guys and reached out to check in and see how they were doing.
 This was back when everything was locked down way more than it is now.

 I pray before games to keep everyone safe, even if it’s just to myself.
 In my experience in the Army, I realized that this approach with the guys was most effective.
 Most importantly I pray that God would use me to be a witness to these guys.
 That my life would reflect His love, grace, and mercy.
 I can get excited easily and sometimes act in ways different than when I’m not playing a sport.
 I need God to remind me that I’m here to serve Him and the guys, not myself.

+Possibly ask him for a win here and there??
 Like for real, right?!
 I think it’s because the other teams have better Chaplains.
 The NC Warriors are an interesting bunch.
 Very few are actually from North Carolina and the majority are from all over the country.
 We even have one that’s from Canada and he’s the most redneck of anyone I know!
 One of the things I’ve learned from being a pastor and serving in the military is that teams find their identity when they give up their own.
 Each skater on the ice has to learn to set aside themselves and their identity in order for the team’s identity to take shape.
 That takes time.
 We’ve had some success, especially when we were in Las Vegas.
 But I’m very optimistic for the future as we come together as brothers and sisters.

 I was born and raised in Detroit, Michigan and I’m number 8 out of 13 children.
 If that sounds like a lot, well let me tell you that it is.
 Eighty percent of my wardrobe had consisted of hand-me-downs that were either too long or too short.
 Growing up, my siblings had to share pretty much everything, except toothbrushes, that’s disgusting.
 I’ve found out in my adulthood that my mother named most of us from characters from movies and television shows.
 My first name is Darin and you guessed it, she used to enjoy watching “Bewitched.”
 My only question is whether I was named after Dick York’s or Dick Sargent’s version of the character?